MayankGH7/MayankGH7/README.md

 I'm a Full Stack Developer and Data Science Intern at Chemarc, actively working on real-world problems using ML & DL.
 Currently diving deep into machine learning and deep learning through a hands-on research project.

 I'm a Linux power user (Arch btw 😎), and I love customizing and optimizing my workflow using Hyprland, Wayland tools, and all things open source.

-Former Tech Lead at GDG Hansraj, where I led dev projects, organized tech events, and mentored juniors.
-Currently pursuing a B.Sc. in Computer Science at Hansraj College, DU.

 I enjoy building clean, performant systems — whether it's a backend API, a full-stack web app, or a rice'd desktop setup.
 Always experimenting, always learning.